mir-dataset-loaders/mirdata/docs/source/contributing.rst

 dependency.
 If it is specific to one dataset, we will add it as an optional dependency.

 To add an optional dependency, add the dataset name as a key in `extras_require` in setup.py, and list any additional dependencies.
+Additionally, mock the dependecies in docs/conf.py by adding it to the `autodoc_mock_imports` list.

 When importing these optional dependencies in the dataset module, use a try/except clause and log instructions if the user hasn't installed the extra requriements.